kellsaro/loftium-take-home/README.md

 * Create a new branch in this repo for you to work in.
 * Submit your work as a pull request to the `master` branch.
 * Please include instructions on how to run your service.

+## Solution

+The solution is implemented as a Rails 6 API application.

+### Instructions:
+- Download this branch
+- In  the command line, go to the downloaded folder
+- Check you have Ruby 2.7 and run `bundle install`

+### Run the application:
+- The application is configured to access the provided PostgreSQL database
+- In the console run `rails s`
+- Now you can request the endpoints at `localhost:3000/api/v1/listings/from/:check_in_date/to/:check_out_date` and `localhost:3000/api/v1/listings/:id/unavailable_nights`.
+Provide the correspondant parameters `check_in_date`, `check_out_date` and `:id`.

+### Documentation:
+- While the server is running, you can access the API documentation at `http://localhost:3000/docs`

+### Tests:
+- Tests lives under `specs` folder
+- Be sure you have docker-compose installed
+- In the command line, from the base directory start docker compose with `docker-compose create` and then `docker-compose start`
+- Run `bundle exec rspec` to run all tests.
+- Running all tests you can obtain a report on test coverage.
+This report is powered by `simplecov` gem and lives at `coverage/index.html`.
+- In console you can run `brakeman` and get a static analysis security report.
+- In console you can run `bundle-audit`.
+It checks that the used gems has no vulnerabilities.
+- You can stop docker-compose runing `docker-compose stop`.